cacrespo/composer-local-dev/.github/README.md

 ## Install from the source code

 1. Clone this repository
+2. Create a virtual enviroment and activate (personal recomendation 😃)

+    ```bash
+    python -m venv env
+    source env/bin/activate
+    ```

-2. In the top-level directory of the cloned repository, run:
+3. In the top-level directory of the cloned repository, run:

     ```bash
     pip install .